williamtong/TILDA_defect_classification/README.md

 Thread error (Defects)
 <p><img src='./TILDA-defect-classific/images/introduction/thread_error.png' width="1000"><p>

-From the above random samples, one can see the original classification may have been contained many errors.
+From the above random samples, one can see the original classification may have contained many errors.
 Note this is especially a problem given the small sample sizes of the defect classes.
 Here are 5 examples for the random sample above.

 1. _Objects_: Both samples 152_patch_5-7.png and 371_patch_2-4.png do not appear to have any defects (so should have been in the _good_ class).
 2. _Thread error_: Sample 128_patch2-3.png does not contain any obvious defect to the naked eye.